cyberbotics/webots/docs/discord/technical-questions-2020.md

 `@Tahir` the answer depends of what it the purpose of the simulation.
 If you just want to represent exactly the real robot status and move the simulated robot only based on the real robot behavior, then yes you should probably remove the Physics nodes from your robot so that no external forces are applied to the simulated robot.
 Otherwise if you enable the physics, there will be some mismatch with the real robot.

 I'm not sure to understand the second question.
 But you should not only synchronize the joints but also the rotation and translation (using the Supervisor API) of the top Robot node so that it can move in simulation similarly to the real one.

-##### Rosalie van Ark 12/08/2020 14:31:12
-We want to know the distance between the robot and a Wall (a proto in Webots), and not just the distance to the centre of the wall but to the part of the wall that the robot is closest to (and we don't want to use distance sensors as we're creating an internal representation of its world), how can we do that? (the problem is that we can't find the closest point of the wall relative to the robot)

 ##### Darko Lukić [Moderator] 12/08/2020 14:34:10
 `@Rosalie van Ark` To find the closest point to the wall you can use the RangeFinder node: